chrisjbryant/errant/README.md

 > Mariano Felice, Christopher Bryant, and Ted Briscoe.
 2016. [**Automatic extraction of learner errors in ESL sentences using linguistically enhanced alignments**](https://www.aclweb.org/anthology/C16-1079/).
 In Proceedings of COLING 2016, the 26th International Conference on Computational Linguistics: Technical Papers.
 Osaka, Japan.

 If you make use of this code, please cite the above papers.
 More information about ERRANT can be found [here](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-938.html).
+In particular, see Chapter 5 for definitions of error types.

 # Overview